-- We use the reconstruction method of Sjolte et al. (2018) to produce a number of reconstructions of different length, different definitions of the seasons as well as varying the number of proxy records in the data set.
+We use the reconstruction method of Sjolte et al. (2018) to produce a number of reconstructions of different length, different definitions of the seasons as well as varying the number of proxy records in the data set.
 The reconstruction method can be classified as assimilation of proxy data using the analogue method with a fixed model ensemble.
 This method identifies analogues, i.e. years, in a climate model simulation most closely matching the annual or season spatial pattern in a set of proxy data.
-In order to capture the characteristic regional variability of Greenland δ18O, and to smooth out the noisy signal of individual ice cores, the matching of the model output is done using EOFs.
+In order to capture the characteristic regional variability of Greenland δ^{18} O, and to smooth out the noisy signal of individual ice cores, the matching of the model output is done using EOFs.
 Conventionally, proxy data needs to be calibrated to a given climate variable, e.g. temperature, in order to be compared to a climate model.
-The use of an isotope enabled climate model makes it possible match the proxy data with modeled patterns without calibration, since the proxy itself is included in - the model output.
+The use of an isotope enabled climate model makes it possible match the proxy data with modeled patterns without calibration, since the proxy itself is included in the model output.
 This important feature of the method means that we include the governing processes of the variability in the proxy data, capturing the integrative nature of isotope proxies and the information that lies therein (see introduction).
-The work flow of the reconstruction is to i) calculate the principal components (PCs) PCs from the respective covariance matrix of the ice core δ18O (PC{icecore}) and modeled δ18O (PC{model}) retaining the first three PCs, and evaluate the modeled patterns for a given model year (t') against the ice core patterns (Figure 1) for each proxy year (t) using Eq.
-1 ii) sort the model simulation by comparing the isotope patterns each year of the model simulation to the isotope patterns each year of the ice core data, using the normalized PCs to achieve equal weighting for the regional variability iii) define the best matching model years as - ensemble member one, the second best matching years as ensemble member two, and-so-on and so on, and test how many ensemble members to retain ($p < \leq 0.01$) by calculating the Chi-square statistic between the modeled and the ice core PCs iv) extract the climate field variables from the selected model ensemble and calculate the ensemble mean, which comprises the climate reconstruction.
+The work flow of the reconstruction is to i) calculate the principal components (PCs) from the respective covariance matrix of the ice core δ^{18} O ($PC{icecore}$) and modeled δ^{18} O (PC{model}) retaining the first three PCs, and evaluate the modeled patterns for a given year (t') against the ice core patterns (Figure 1) for each year (t) using Eq.
+1 ii) sort the model simulation by comparing the isotope patterns each year of the model simulation to the isotope patterns each year of the ice core data, using the normalized PCs to achieve equal weighting for the regional variability iii) define the best matching model years as ensemble member one, the second best matching years as ensemble member two, and-so-on, and test how many ensemble members to retain (p < 0.01)by calculating the Chi-square statistic between the modeled and the ice core PCs iv) extract the climate field variables from the selected model ensemble and calculate the ensemble mean, which comprises the climate reconstruction.

-145

-$$\chi^2{Match-IC}(t) = \frac{1}{3} \sum{k=1}^{3} (PC(k,t'){model} - PC(k,t){icecore})^2$$
+$$\chi^{2}{Match-IC}(t) = \frac{1}{3} \sum{k=1}^{3} (PC(k, t'){model} - PC(k, t){icecore})^{2}$$ (1)

-(1)

 The number of ensemble members (see Table 2) depends on the degrees of freedom, i.e., the length of the reconstruction, and how many closely matched model analogues that are found.
-In order to assess the quality of the matching exercise we extract the ensemble mean reconstructed δ^{18} O at the ice core sites and correlate it against the ice core δ^{18} O. This tests if matching the modeled PCs to the ice core PCs captures the variability of the original ice core data.
-The performance is similar for summer, on matching the normalized PC{model} and $PC{icecore}$.

-150 winter and annual data, and the signal of the ice core data is well captured, with correlations ranging from 0.4 to 0.8 (Supplementary Figure 2).
+In order to assess the quality of the matching exercise we extract the ensemble mean reconstructed $\delta^{18}O$ at the ice core sites and correlate it against the ice core $\delta^{18}O$.
+This tests if matching the modeled PCs to the ice core PCs captures the variability of the original ice core data.
+The performance is similar for summer, winter and annual data, and the signal of the ice core data is well captured, with correlations ranging from 0.4 to 0.8 (Supplementary Figure 2).
 The highest correlations are seen for sites with multiple ice cores and high accumulation rate, both of which reduces noise.
-In summary, the reconstructed δ^{18} O captures the regional variability of of the ice core data well -based
+In summary, the reconstructed $\delta^{18}O$ captures the regional variability of of the ice core data well, based on matching the normalized PC{model} and $PC{icecore}$.